 My work focuses on measuring and understanding complex phenomena in systems that entangle human behaviors and digital platforms.
 I am interested in Computational Social Science, Data Science, Infectious Disease Dynamics and Digital Epidemiology.

-- Predicting Demographics, Moral Foundations, and Human Values from Digital Behaviors
+new paper in Computers in Human Behavior: Predicting Demographics, Moral Foundations, and Human Values from Digital Behaviors

 NetSci 2018 satellite workshop on Machine Learning in Network Science

 ISI Foundation is a partner of a winning proposal of the Data2X challenge on "Big Data for Gender"

 I received a PhD in theoretical Physics from the University of Perugia (Italy).
 After a few experiences in the software industry I worked at the University of Michigan in Ann Arbor and then moved to the Frontier Research System of the RIKEN Institute (Japan) as a post-doctoral Fellow of the Japan Society for the Promotion of Science.
 After three years in Tokyo, I was awarded a grant at the "Centro Studi e Ricerche Enrico Fermi" and I moved to Roma, where I was affiliated to the Physics Department of the Sapienza University of Roma.
 In 2008 I joined the ISI Foundation, where I currently lead the Data Science Laboratory.
 From 2010 to 2014 I was Deputy Scientific Director of the ISI Foundation, and since 2014 I serve as the Scientific Director of the Institute.